sveltejs/vite-plugin-svelte/docs/config.md

   vite-plugin-svelte automatically manages [pre-bundling for dependencies](./faq.md#what-is-going-on-with-vite-and-pre-bundling-dependencies) that use svelte.
   To opt-out of this automatic behavior you can use

-  - `disableDependencyReinclude: true` to disable all reincludes
+  - `disableDependencyReinclusion: true` to disable all reinclusions
-  - `disableDependencyReinclude: ['foo']` to disable reinclude only for dependencies of foo.
+  - `disableDependencyReinclusion: ['foo']` to disable reinclusions only for dependencies of foo.

   If you want to manually reinclude the dependency `bar`of `foo`, you can add `{optimizeDeps.include:['foo > bar']}` to your vite config